Winter is coming, are you ready?

-If you have an older scooter or bike you might want to consider using an anti-corrosion/lubricant compound such as ACF-50 to protect metalwork.
-It is an ultra thin fluid film compound which I’ve used for a while now and am very impressed with the results (I’ll load a stop-motion video showing it in action on the ScooterNova YouTube channel shortly).
+If you have an older scooter or bike you might want to consider using an anti-corrosion/lubricant compound such as ACF-50 to protect the metalwork.
+It is an ultra thin fluid film compound which I’ve used for a while now and i'm very impressed with the results.

 Keep on top of your consumables

-It’s not just cosmetic damage that needs to be protected against either.
-Moving parts such as brake levers and pedals, switches, control cables and for motorcyclists the drive chain too need to be checked and lubricated or greased as applicable.
+It’s not just cosmetic damage that it needs to be protected against either.
+Moving parts such as brake levers and pedals, switches, control cables and for motorcyclists the drive chain too needs to be checked and lubricated/greased as applicable.
 Brake calipers too should be examined for signs of corrosion, but take care not to allow any kind of lubricant onto shoes, pads or discs.

 Before you head out on to the road however, is your scooter or bike still wearing summer slick tyres?
 For those who do change their rubber depending on the season, consider wet weather tyres, or if the forecast is even worse then check out some winter specific tyres maybe.

-In Germany it’s the law that vehicles much be shod in such things should the snow fall, and while that’s not the case in the UK, it does mean that tyre manufacturers such as Heidenau have developed tyres to meet their local regulations.
+In some countries it is required to have winter specific tyres should the snow fall, and while that’s not the case in the UK, it does mean that tyre manufacturers have developed tyres to meet their local regulations.

 Maintenance is a must!